webplatform/docs/webgl/index.md

 Additional reference resources on WebGL can be found on the [http://www.khronos.org/webgl/ Khronos WebGL page]

+== WebGL Availability ==

+Not all browsers support WebGL yet and the GPU, driver or OS may not be supported.

 === Statistics of support ===

 {| class="wikitable"